TrevorKap/Portfolio-Page/index.md

 ------
 <h3> Calculating Home Prices based on Zillow Data </h3>

-Developed an Ordinary Leased Squared (OLS) Linear regression model to predict real estate prices in the Philadelphia area.
+Developed a Ordinary Leased Squared (OLS) Linear regression model to predict real estate prices in the Philadelphia area.
 Our model relies on a combination of data on the internal characteristics and external data including Philadelphia Open Data and the American Community Survey from the U.S Census Bureau to gather comprehensive information in order to create an accurate and generalizable model for home sales prices in the a sample housing market.

 * [Report](/projects/MidtermAssignment.html)
 <img src="images/ZillowPredictionsDashboard.png?raw=true"/>